 outside the college

-Andrew is married to Heather and has two children, Addilyn and Stella.
-He enjoys spending time with his family, exploring the outdoors, hiking, biking, and going to the beach.
+Andrew is married to Heather and has three children, Addilyn, Stella and Oliver.
+He enjoys spending time with his family, exploring the outdoors, hiking, biking and going to the beach.